Chromos-Def/my-youtube-dl-scripts/README.md

 # my-youtube-dl-scripts
+# which now uses yt-dlp
-My batch scripts for youtube-dl to download either an audio file of .mp3 format or a video file of .mkv or .mp4 format. youtube-dl supports 1100+ websites to pull audio and/or video from.
+My batch scripts for youtube-dl/yt-dlp to download either an audio file of .mp3 format or a video file of .mkv or .mp4 format. yt-dlp supports 1600+ websites to pull audio and/or video from.
 Check out the supported sites list at the bottom.

 # Getting things setup
 - Download my-youtube-dl-scripts https://github.com/Chromos-Def/my-youtube-dl-scripts/archive/master.zip
 - Make and name a folder of your choice, toss the .bat files above into it and place said folder anywhere you wish.
-- Get youtube-dl from here https://github.com/ytdl-org/youtube-dl/releases (official github for youtube-dl)
+- Get yt-dlp from here https://github.com/yt-dlp/yt-dlp/releases (official github for yt-dlp)
-     - Download **youtube-dl.exe** listed under **Assests** from the **Latest release**
+     - Download **yt-dlp.exe** listed under **Assests** from the **Latest release**
-     - Now place youtube-dl.exe into the same folder you created from the second step.
+     - Now place yt-dlp.exe into the same folder you created from the second step.
-- Next we need to get **ffmpeg** so youtube-dl can do the magical thing of downloading audio and video.
+- Next we need to get **ffmpeg** so yt-dlp can do the magical thing of downloading audio and video.
 - Get ffmpeg from here https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z
      ~~- Download the latest release under **version** to ensure stability.~~
      - Inside the .7z you just downloaded there will be a **bin** folder.
 Inside will be three .exe files.